ayanrafique/personalsite/content/blog/On Transfer Learning and Medicine/index.md

 ![error](./error.png)

-Implementing a method of tuning weights for the network, going over our data 8 epochs, or times, we go over an error rate of 0.036721, which means our model is over 6% accurate!
+Implementing a method of tuning weights for the network, going over our data 8 epochs, or times, we go over an error rate of 0.036721, which means our model is over 96% accurate!
 Not bad!
+Note that this was done without unfreezing the model and actually applying the learning rate for minimal loss.
+The default learning rate of 0.003 of the fit_one_cycle method gives appreciable results for this use case, while maintaining a steady lowering of the error rate through each cycling of the data.

+You can play around with this experimentation with the [google colab file](https://github.com/ayanrafique/FastAiFun/blob/master/Pneumonia_detection.ipynb).
+You must download and upload your own kaggle.json file to use the code as is, which can be aquired after making a kaggle account.